Beethaeven Scottland: George Khalid Jones

-Shortly after the fight Jones, who was genuinely affected by Scottland's death, announced that he would be retiring from the ring, feeling responsible for what happened.
-Denise Scottland, Bee's widow, reached out to Jones and convinced him that her husband would not have wanted him to retire because of him, and to get back into the ring.
+Jones was seriously affected by Scottland's death.
+Shortly after the fight, Jones, announced that he would be retiring from the ring, feeling responsible for what happened.
+Bee's widow Denise Scottland would later reach out to Jones to tell him she did not blame him for her husband's death, and to encourage him to continue fighting.
 The two later forged a friendship.